Help improve New Zealand’s equine industry

-You’ll gain the knowledge base and the analytical and management skills for you to have a career helping improve the productivity and sustainability of the equine industry.
+You’ll gain the knowledge base and the analytical and management skills for a career helping improve the productivity and sustainability of the equine industry.

 The equine industry is large, diverse and economically important both in New Zealand and worldwide.
-When you graduate you will be prepared for a wide variety of equine enterprises anywhere in the world and acquire a broad understanding of health and production issues.
+You’ll be prepared for a wide variety of equine enterprises anywhere in the world.

-The Equine Science major will also give you knowledge of equine welfare, behaviour and health and an understanding of performance nutrition and responses to training of horses.
-When you graduate you will have up-to-date, scientifically-based knowledge.
+The Equine Science major will give you knowledge of equine welfare, behaviour and health.
+You’ll also gain an understanding of performance nutrition and responses to training of horses.

-Massey University’s animal, agricultural and veterinary science professionals are among the best in the world and they will teach you about the latest developments in animal science.
-As well as animal nutrition and growth, you will obtain expertise in genetics, breeding and animal welfare.
+Massey University’s animal, agricultural and veterinary science professionals are among the best in the world.
+They will teach you about the latest developments in animal science.
+You will obtain a solid base in equine science.
+You’ll also learn about animal welfare, nutrition and growth as well as genetics and breeding.

-Our proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture.
-We are also recognised in the QS rankings as a world leader in veterinary education.
 Massey University is home to the only animal science team in New Zealand and one of the largest in Australasia.
-As a Massey University animal science student, you will benefit from our internationally-recognised capability and leadership in these areas.
+As an animal science student, you will benefit from our internationally-recognised capability and leadership in these areas.

-The equine industry is large, diverse, and economically important both in New Zealand and worldwide.
+The equine industry is large, diverse and economically important both in New Zealand and worldwide.
 The equine major will prepare you for a career in a wide variety of equine enterprises anywhere in the world.
-You will acquire a broad understanding of health and production issues, and you'll be able to offer the equine industry up-to-date, scientifically-based knowledge.
+You’ll acquire a broad understanding of health and production issues, and be able to offer the equine industry up-to-date, scientifically-based knowledge.

 The Bachelor of Animal Science will provide you the knowledge, attributes and expertise you require for the careers of the future.